 Increased thirst, frequent urination, increased feeling of hunger, weight loss, weight gain, fatigue, slow wound healing, frequent infections, blurred vision, foot pain and numbness, feeling “shaky” or dizzy, mood changes

-Diabetes is a disease defined by the body’s inability to sufficiently produce enough insulin, therefore causing elevates blood sugar levels.
+Diabetes is a disease defined by the body’s inability to sufficiently produce enough insulin, therefore causing elevated blood sugar levels.
 While diabetes is a serious health issue and can create a host of complications throughout the body, it is manageable with the right treatment and health regimen.

 According to the American Diabetes Association, people with diabetes are more at risk for oral health complications.
 Conversely, new studies are also pointing toward the reciprocal nature of blood sugar levels and gum disease: just as people with diabetes are more at risk for gum disease, people with gum disease are more susceptible to poor blood glucose control.

 If you are diabetic, you are at an increased risk of severe gum disease and losing more teeth than a non-diabetic.
 This is because diabetics have an increased risk of bacterial infection, and therefore can have more difficulty fighting off any infection in the mouth.

 As a diabetic, you know that properly maintained blood sugar levels are critical to your overall health and well-being.
 Severe gum disease, caused by bacteria in the mouth, can cause elevated blood sugar levels, which makes those levels harder to control.